Host is looking for help immediately

-We can offer a warm and friendly welcome, a beautiful place to stay - either our one-bedroomed cottage or the Pigeonnier, which has a double bed, and ensuite shower room.
+We can offer a warm and friendly welcome, interesting conversations, great food, a beautiful place to stay surrounded by trees and wildlife.

 In the past we have hosted overseas students, both as au pairs and as language students, and been able to share mutually beneficial experiences where everyone was happy.

 WHAT WE WOULD LIKE FROM AND CAN OFFER TO A WORKAWAYER

-We would ideally like someone who is practical, experienced, willing to help with the tasks involved in running an estate: *garden maintenance
+We would ideally like someone who is practical, experienced, willing to help us with the tasks involved in living on an large property:

-You should be willing to learn, and if you have some skills in dry stone walling, stonework, tiling, painting, roofing, general repairs would be useful.
-Help in the house, and cooking - you will be expected to help with some preparation of and clearing up after meals.
+You should be willing to learn, and if you have some skills in dry stone walling, stonework, tiling, painting, roofing, general repairs that would be useful.
+Help in the house, and cooking - **you will also be expected to help with some preparation of and clearing up after meals.

-We can accept a couple, and suitably experienced or skilled individuals.
+We can accept a couple, and suitably experienced individuals.
 There is no major work to do in terms of construction, it's a question of upkeep, repair and maintenance, gardening, and managing the natural progress of the changing seasons e.g. picking fruit to preserve, gathering nuts.

 Whilst we like to accommodate many nationalities we ask for a good level of understanding of spoken English and/or French.
 You will be using tools regularly so you must be able to understand instructions, your safety is important to us.

-We would like people who are creative, enjoys plants, can do weeding, pruning, hedge-cutting, and assist with harvesting fruit and nuts in season.
+We would like people who are creative, enjoys plants, can do weeding, pruning, hedge-cutting, and assist with harvesting our fruit and nuts in season.
 We need people who can lend a hand with the practical physical tasks of keeping the place in good shape and benefit from our experience and knowledge.